Skip to main content

 After replying to messages, praying for parents, muting and unfollowing so-many-accounts today, here I am posting this on my blog as a means of encouraging any parents who are dealing with this sticky situation with their own children (or any other sticky situation you may be facing).
 You are not alone.
 It may feel like you are, but I promise, based on my DMs, you absolutely are not.
 And I am praying for you and your family, because this is tricky stuff, having to explain to our children why Christians make choices like this, and go on to share about those choices publicly, and defend them in ways that, frankly, dishonor the Lord.

 I had intended to record a podcast episode today about the world we're raising our children in and the need to be encouraged and shored up in our parenting as Christians...and then, all of this began to play out in my social feed and inbox.
-So, I prayed, and changed my plans a bit and tomorrow I will be recording an episode for The Burt (Not Ernie) Show that includes some of this controversial hot topic, along with information about an upcoming summit I'm speaking at that has the express aim of encouraging families who follow Jesus.
-(If you'd like to check out the summit, tickets start at $17 and here is the link - Vibrant Home Life Summit 2024 ).
+So, I prayed, and changed my plans a bit and I recorded an episode for The Burt (Not Ernie) Show that includes some of this controversial hot topic

 And lastly, if this post encouraged you, please feel free to share it on social media.
 Some other parents may just be encouraged by reading it, and it may be helpful to simply know they're not alone in their desire to train up the children in the way that they should go.